Most Scenic Road Trips in Europe | Travel Bucket List

 On the fourth day it’s time to head towards Targu Mures and discover its less known attractions.
 On the way, you must stop in Turda to enjoy a salt mine like an amusement park, Turda salt mine.

-Your fifth day will take you to an UNESCO heritage site: the medieval citadel – Sighișoara, where you can enjoy colorful buildings and narrow streets.
+Your fifth day will take you to an UNESCO heritage site: the medieval citadel – Sighișoara, where you can enjoy colourful buildings and narrow streets.

 On your last day of the road trip you can stop in Viscri, a traditional village connected with Prince Charles, Prince of Wales.
 The main attraction in this village is the white fortified church.